American Road Race of Champions (Formula B class)

 Notes on the cars:

 - McLaren M4B [200-10B] (Chuck Dietrich): New to Robert Amey in June 1967 to be driven by Chuck Dietrich (Sandusky, OH) in Formula B, winning the FB class in six Central Division SCCA Nationals and also finishing firth in the Pro race at Mont-Tremblant.
 Dietrich bought a pair of new M4Bs for 1968 and his 1967 car was sold to Henry H. Hester (La Jolla, CA).
 Hester ran it in SCCA Nationals through 1968 and then sold it to Dow J. Byers II (San Diego, CA) who used it through 1969 and into early 1970.
-Probably the car of Clifton Wells (Lynwood, CA) at Riverside in April 1972.
+Probably the car of Clifton Wells (Lynwood, CA) at Ontario in July 1971 and Riverside in April 1972.
 Believed to have gone to Chuck Hayes at some point but history then unknown until owned by Ed Donnelly (Los Angeles, CA) in 1987.
 Then via Jim Miller and Rob Merrel (both now deceased) to Jim Brown (San Diego, CA) in 1991 who commissioned a complete restoration including a new tub built by Marc Bahner.
 In 2004, Brown sold the car to Brian Andrews (San Francisco, CA) who raced it in CSRG events in 2005 and 2006.
 Sold by Andrews via Fantasy Junction (Emeryville, CA) to Bill Hodder (Nagambie, Victoria, Australia) in 2011.

 - Brabham BT21A (Joe Grimaldi): Fred Opert was the main dealer for Brabham on the east coast of the US and imported around seven Formula B BT21As for 1967.
 Opert himself raced a 'BT21' at War Bonnet in June 1967 but it is not clear whether that was a FB car or a FC.
 For now, it is assumed to be the first appearance of the Opert team's in-house Formula B BT21A.
 Joe Grimaldi (Midland Park, NJ) worked for Opert at this time and raced a Brabham BT21A in Formula B events in 1967, scoring 18 pts in NEDiv.
 In January 1968, Fred Opert advertised the blue-and-yellow "ex-Joe Grimaldi" Brabham BT21A noting that it had only raced eight times and was the car that Peter Gethin drove at the St Jovite Pro FB race where he took pole position.
 Grimaldi also appeared in Pro Formula events in 1967 but in a Formula C Brabham BT21.
 It is assumed that Grimaldi was driving Opert's in-house car.
 Subsequent history unknown.